sharifahstella/LITA-Class-Documentation-SQL/README.md

 where countries = 'Nigeria' and years = '2017' and brands ='Hero'

 ```
+Provided insight into how much Hero brand contributed to the profit in Nigeria in 2017, allowing for a brand-based performance evaluation within a specific market.

 calculates the total profit for each country from 2017 to 2019, and orders the results by total profit in descending order